 The FrogBox A100 kit ships in two boxes – the first containing the tripod mast and the second box containing the remainder of the kit.
 Most items will be packed in the green case in the second box - See the Getting Started Guide for instructions on what you need to do when first receiving your kit.

 Cables pre connected and secured with protective cable clamp.
 Also comes with its own battery that can provide 1.5 hours of use without power.

-Takes output from the camera, encodes it and streams to video backend via 4G.
-Can also use WIFI or Ethernet.
-Comes with built in battery that can provide 4 hours of use without power.
+Takes output from the camera, encodes it and streams to the video backend via 4G.
+Can also use an Ethernet connection.
+Comes with built-in battery that can provide 4 hours of use without power.

 Powers all components and can typically do 20 hours between recharges.